keithmburu/courses/2018-deep-learning/assignment4.md

 We recently discussed **word embeddings** in class.
 Now, we'll use them to represent our vocabulary.

 We could represent every word or character in our input vector using a one-hot-vector representation, and our classifier would learn to make predictions with this data.
 For an example of this, see [Intro to text classification with Keras: automatically tagging Stack Overflow posts](https://cloud.google.com/blog/products/gcp/intro-to-text-classification-with-keras-automatically-tagging-stack-overflow-posts).
-But storing these words would need a larges, parse matrix.
+But storing these words would need a large, sparse matrix.
 Instead, we typically use **word embeddings** if we have sufficient data.

 Word embeddings are a relatively new innovation.
 The fir implementation was released as a program called word2vec [(Mikilov, 2013)](https://papers.nips.cc/paper/5021-distributed-representations-of-words-and-phrases-and-their-compositionality.pdf), though there are now competing versions, e.g., GloVe [(Pennington et al. 2014)](https://nlp.stanford.edu/pubs/glove.pdf)